rlnorthcutt/dark-mode-toggle/README.md

 ## 🧩 Slots (Custom Icons)

-Replace the default sun/moon icons with your own:
+You can override the built-in icons via slots:

 ```html
 <dark-mode-toggle>